db-migrate/english-docs/Developers/contributing.md

 If you realize, you need this new behavior, create a new function and functions get deprecated if your new functionality is going to replace it in one of the next major releases.

+## Functionality description of db-migrate

+### Start developing on db-migrate

+At first take a look at the source, there should be an available documentation for the most of the functions.
+If not you can naturally ask in our chat how things work, this is also the way you ensure that this component gets documented afterwards.
+We currently do not create a separate documentation out of the code docs.

+### Promisify everything

+The functionality description of db-migrate

 ## Creating your own driver